 In fact, Ashar was the opposite of all of that.

 This was the baby who had no problem leaving me to go to a sitter, which was good, because lacking the ability to afford actual daycare, Ashar spent a lot of time with friends and friends of friends and friends’ parents and friendly coworkers.
-No matter where I left her, she had a big smile when I dropped her off and an even bigger one when I picked her up.
+No matter where I left him, he had a big smile when I dropped him off and an even bigger one when I picked him up.

-I became a full-time single mom when Ashar was about a year old and her biological father and I split up, and even that didn’t seem to be “a big deal” to her.
-Not because she didn’t miss Josh – especially at first, I think she did – but she was truly resilient, and we were lucky to have some great friends in our lives who really filled the gap.
+I became a full-time single mom when Ashar was about a year old and his biological father and I split up, and even that didn’t seem to be “a big deal” to him.
+Not because he didn’t miss Josh – especially at first, I think he did – but he was truly resilient, and we were lucky to have some great friends in our lives who really filled the gap.
 (Funny story: I have a friend – ALSO named Josh, different guy, though – who is several years younger than me, and who I call my “little brother.”
-His parents were Ashar’s regular babysitters for quite a long time, and he doted on her as well.
-Ashar would get confused about the name, though, and when THIS Josh’s parents would take her along with them to his soccer games at his Catholic high school, she’d run along the field yelling, “Daddy!
+His parents were Ashar’s regular babysitters for quite a long time, and he doted on Ash as well.
+Ashar would get confused about the name, though, and when THIS Josh’s parents would take him along with them to their son’s soccer games at his Catholic high school, Ash’d run along the field yelling, “Daddy!
 Daddy!”
 I admit some slight delight in the awkwardness of this.)

 Anyway, Ashar was what I always considered to be above-average, especially in an intelligence sense.
-She would learn things quickly, and she seemed to really pay attention to things around her. (“Mom, picture moved.
+He would learn things quickly, and he seemed to really pay attention to things around him. (“Mom, picture moved.
 Why moved picture?
 Not moved picture!”
 So much for furniture rearranging with a toddler.)

 Preschool and kindergarten

-We spent a lot of time reading with Ashar, and by the time she went to preschool, she knew her letters and numbers and some basic sight words.
-She could write her name and some other things – though she was completely reluctant to settle on a dominant hand; she’d pick up the pencil with whatever hand was closer.
-She also didn’t write or read “right-side up” exclusively.
-The best way I can explain this is that she saw her name – SARAH – as one big “shape,” and she could make that shape either starting from the left and working to the right, or from the bottom and working to the top, or from the right and working to the left.
+We spent a lot of time reading with Ashar, and by the time he went to preschool, he knew his letters and numbers and some basic sight words.
+He could write his name and some other things – though he was completely reluctant to settle on a dominant hand; he’d pick up the pencil with whatever hand was closer.
+He also didn’t write or read “right-side up” exclusively.
+The best way I can explain this is that he saw his name as one big “shape,” and he could make that shape either starting from the left and working to the right, or from the bottom and working to the top, or from the right and working to the left.

-For about three years – from when Ashar was about a year and a half old until she was about four and a half – I dated a very nice guy named Jerry, and he and Ashar were very close.
-I actually credit him with Ashar’s early love of learning; he was the kind of guy who, not having a lot of experience with kids, treated her basically like a small “whole person,” meaning if she asked a question, he’d just answer it straight up, no dumbing it down.
+For about three years – from when Ashar was about a year and a half old until he was about four and a half – I dated a very nice guy named Jerry, and he and Ashar were very close.
+I actually credit him with Ashar’s early love of learning; he was the kind of guy who, not having a lot of experience with kids, treated Ash basically like a small “whole person,” meaning if he asked a question, Jerry would just answer it straight up, no dumbing it down.
 From Jerry, Ashar “inherited” a love of all sorts of music, especially percussion – Prince, David Byrne, Paul Simon, all of whom used tropical or African drumwork.
-He wasn’t the right “forever” guy for us, but he’s a good person, and Ashar really cared for him a lot.
+He wasn’t the right “forever” person for us, but he’s a good person, and Ashar really cared for him a lot.

-At this point, I have to take a moment and give a MAJOR shout-out to my husband, Chris.
+At this point, I have to take a moment and give a MAJOR shout-out to Chris.
 Chris and I had been coworkers since shortly after Ashar was born, and we’d become friends over the years.
-At the time I was going through my breakup with Jerry, Chris was my boss as well as one of my closest friends, and one night, he delivered a wonderfully-composed soliloquy telling me how much he truly cared about me AND Sarah.
-Incredibly long story short, we started officially “dating” right at the start of Ashar’s final year of preschool, were engaged on November 1, and were married six months later, a couple months after Ashar’s fifth birthday.
-By November of that year, 2005, when Ashar was in kindergarten, Chris had adopted her, and we were officially “The Ottos.”
+At the time I was going through my breakup with Jerry, Chris was my boss as well as one of my closest friends, and one night, he delivered a wonderfully-composed soliloquy telling me how much he truly cared about me AND Ash.
+Incredibly long story short, we started officially “dating” right at the start of Ashar’s final year of preschool, were engaged on Nov.
+1, and were married six months later, a couple months after Ashar’s fifth birthday.
+By November of that year, 2005, when Ashar was in kindergarten, Chris had adopted him, and we were officially “The Ottos.”
 As you read the rest of this story, please know that I had no idea what I was getting Chris into, but he has stood by our family every day, in every way possible, and I could not do any of this without him.
+We actually got divorced in 2015… and still live together, because we are still a family.

-Back to Ashar’s story… Chris and I talked a lot about the best moves for her future, and because she was doing so well in preschool, when it came time to enroll her in kindergarten, we thought a full-day program would be a better fit for her, so rather than enroll her in public school in our district, which only had half-day kindergarten, we enrolled her at the Lutheran school across town, which offered whole days.
+Back to Ashar’s story… Chris and I talked a lot about the best moves for his future, and because he was doing so well in preschool, when it came time to enroll him in kindergarten, we thought a full-day program would be a better fit, so rather than enroll him in public school in our district, which only had half-day kindergarten, we enrolled him at the Lutheran school across town, which offered whole days.
 (This was among the reasons I was enrolled in private school in kindergarten myself, some years earlier!)

-Well, Ashar loved it, in large part because of her excellent teacher and teacher’s aide.
+Well, Ashar loved it, in large part because of his excellent teacher and teacher’s aide.
 Those women were such a blessing; I can’t even imagine what Ashar’s educational outlook would have been without them.
-Ashar had a great year; she improved her reading, learned many math facts, made friends, and honestly enjoyed going to school every day.
-She played tee ball and soccer with the school’s intramural teams, and to this day she still talks about how fun soccer there was!
-She did have a few months of speech therapy, but she didn’t seem to mind it, and our ability to understand her speech grew like crazy.
-(She had a really interesting “thing” of putting extra syllables at the beginnings of words, often “be.”
+Ashar had a great year; he improved in reading, learned many math facts, made friends, and honestly enjoyed going to school every day.
+He played tee ball and soccer with the school’s intramural teams, and to this day he still talks about how fun soccer there was!
+He did have a few months of speech therapy, but didn’t seem to mind it, and our ability to understand his speech grew like crazy.
+(Ash had a really interesting “thing” of putting extra syllables at the beginnings of words, often “be.”
 My friend Amanda was “Be-manda.”
 A giraffe was a “be-jaffe.”
 If you spoke Ashar, it was no big deal, but strangers had a lot of trouble at first!)

 Because of how well Ashar’s kindergarten experience went at private school, Chris and I decided to continue there for first grade.
-Within a month and a half, we had unenrolled her and registered her at our local public elementary school.
-This was the first place where things “just went wrong,” and 90% of this had nothing to do with Sarah.
+Within a month and a half, we had unenrolled Ash and registered him at our local public elementary school.
+This was the first place where things “just went wrong,” and 90% of this had nothing to do with Ash.

 It got to the point that Ashar cried about going to school.
-She cried about doing her “homework.”
-And she just didn’t like anything any more, not even reading, because she’d been criticized for it at school.
+He cried about doing his “homework.”
+And he just didn’t like anything any more, not even reading, because he’d been criticized for it at school.

 We were quick to respond, and not just because of the money private school cost.
-We just wanted to find the right fit for Sarah.
-After considering several options, we removed Ashar from private school and enrolled her in our district’s public school, which offered a small K-1 building, then a second- through fifth-grade building.
-Her first-grade teacher there understood the situation and tried to work to build Ashar’s confidence back up.
-I’m not quite sure how, but Ashar tested behind the public school’s first-graders in reading and spent a marking period receiving remediation and reading support; by her second marking period in the public school district, though, she was back out of that program.
+We just wanted to find the right fit for Ash.
+After considering several options, we removed Ashar from private school and enrolled him in our district’s public school, which offered a small K-1 building, then a second- through fifth-grade building.
+His first-grade teacher there understood the situation and tried to work to build Ashar’s confidence back up.
+I’m not quite sure how, but Ashar tested behind the public school’s first-graders in reading and spent a marking period receiving remediation and reading support; by his second marking period in the public school district, though, he was back out of that program.

 This year’s report cards were interesting.
-They were a real mix of Ashar being advanced, proficient, basic or below basic in her mastery level of various skills, and they included comments like “I am especially pleased with her progress in reading,” but also “Ashar does not always work to her ability and often needs encouragement.”
+They were a real mix of Ashar being advanced, proficient, basic or below basic in his mastery level of various skills, and they included comments like “I am especially pleased with his progress in reading,” but also “Ashar does not always work to his ability and often needs encouragement.”
 At this point, I waved off that sort of remark as a casualty of the beginning of the year and didn’t think much of it.

 This year made us think, “Oh, public school was the right choice.”
-Ashar started reading at home again – and writing stories of her own, often with Chris.
-She’d dictate, and Chris would type; later, Chris’s dad, Ashar’s “Pappy John,” took the stories and provided fancy fonts and graphics for them and sent them back, which Ashar absolutely loved to no end.
+Ashar started reading at home again – and writing stories of his own, often with Chris.
+He’d dictate, and Chris would type; later, Chris’s dad, Ashar’s “Pappy John,” took the stories and provided fancy fonts and graphics for them and sent them back, which Ashar absolutely loved to no end.

-Ashar’s grades were almost entirely advanced and proficient, and her teacher’s comments included things like “Ashar has done a super job this year!
-I am so proud of her writing that she’s been doing on her own at home!”
+Ashar’s grades were almost entirely advanced and proficient, and his teacher’s comments included things like “Ashar has done a super job this year!
+I am so proud of his writing that he’s been doing on his own at home!”

 We were all pretty happy.
 We started, at this point, a pattern that would continue for a while… a good year, a rough year, a good year… and next up came a rough year.